 This is pretty much how a multi-tenancy works.

-In a cloud, users have access to the same server but their access level and set of available features may differ.
+In a cloud, users have access to the same server, but their access level and available features may differ.
 At the same time, their data, business logic, usage history, and any other information are fully separated.

-To get some more information about this, you can check our article on cloud vs saas topic.
+To get some more information about this, you can check our article on cloud and SaaS topics.

 The concept of a tenant and the case of Atlassian